tamulib-dc-labs/docs/_sources/applications/sage/sage-import.rst.txt

 1. Ensure SAF is written for the collection.
 Send the SAF to be uploaded to Fedora prod.

 2. Once SAF is on Fedora prod (and by extension Fedora Solr), you must create a reader.
-To create a new reader, choose Production Fedora Core Source as the source and for the filter, enter :code:`hasParent:"{link to Fedora prod collection}"`
+Choose Production Fedora Core Source as the source and for the filter, enter :code:`hasParent:"{link to Fedora prod collection}"`

 3. Add field mappings onto the reader.